With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Jackets, wind protection, and layers

-What you hike in will likely be wet from sweat, especially on trips with a lot of elevation gain.
-I always carry a warm base layer and fresh socks just for camp and sleeping at night.
-This means there is always dry clothing for camp.
+What you hike in will likely be moist from sweat, especially on trips with a lot of elevation gain.
+Always carry a thermal base layer and fresh socks just for camp and sleeping at night.
+This means there is always dry clothing to keep you warm.
+Wet or moist clothing will wick away your warmth.

-Smart wool is expensive, but investing in at least one smart wool top base layer will put comfort and added security in your winter kit.
-Capilene is a new fabric that is light and very effective for insulation as a base layer.
+Smart wool can be expensive, but investing in at least one smart wool top base layer will put comfort and added security in your winter kit on colder trips.
+Capilene is a synthetic fabric that is light and very effective for insulation as a base layer.
 It is a lighter weight alternative to smart wool.
+However, wool is odour-resistant and antibacterial which means it remains fresher after multiple uses whereas Capilene and other synthetics smell bad.

 If you have a choice between jackets and tops with or without a hood, I recommend always choosing the hoodie for the extra wind and UV protection, as well as warmth.

-If high winds are in the forecast, pack a balaclava and ski goggles.
-For milder conditions, a buff is a versatile and light-weight accessory that can come in handy.
+If high winds are in the forecast, pack a balaclava, ski goggles, and double-layer mittens.
+Be able to cover all exposed flesh.
 If you are not prepared for wind, you will suffer!
 For more information about wind see my post “Preparing for Winter Winds.”
+For milder conditions, a buff is a versatile and light-weight accessory that can come in handy.

 Everyone is different, and if you are coming from a warmer climate you may need more than someone who lives in the Pacific Northwest.
-Generally speaking, in weather 32ºF and above, I just wear regular hiking pants.
-If the temperatures are going to be below 32ºF degrees, then I add a thin synthetic base layer under my pants (just thermal underwear made of nylon, not wool or even capilene).
+Generally speaking, in weather 25ºF and above, I just wear regular hiking pants while I’m hiking up a mountain.
+If the temperatures are going to be below 25ºF degrees, then I add a thin synthetic base layer under my pants (just thermal underwear made of nylon, not wool or even Capilene).
 If below 10ºF degrees (rare), then a smart wool base layer.
 The colder it gets, the more layers you need.
 On many hikes, if not most, one challenge is adjusting layers in a short period of time as you move from lower (warmer) to higher (colder) elevations.
 It always happens that hikers stop and start pulling off layers 15–30 minutes into an uphill hike.
 With base layers under your pants, it is just harder to remove a layer—especially when you are wearing gaiters and snowshoes.
-So, I do what many winter hikers do, start off cold with the expectation of warming up.
-And I try to be very careful about unnecessary base layers under my pants.
+What many winter hikers do is start off cold with the expectation of warming up.
+Try to be careful about using unnecessary base layers under your pants.

 Tents

 You can get a 4-season tent, but for most trips in the Cascades, a three-season tent can work.
 Even a tarp will work.
 It all depends on how comfortable you want to be.
 Tents provide some extra warmth (about ten degrees for some 4-season tents) but winter tents are mostly for wind and snow protection.
 The advantage of a tent, especially free-standing tent designs, is that you can quickly set up camp when you’re tired to get out of the wind.
-Pole-supported tarps are fine but harder to set up and harder to stake out in the early season when snow is heavy and soft.
+Pole-supported tarps and tents are not recommended because they are harder to set up in wind and harder to stake out in the early season when snow is heavy and soft.

-Whatever you use, if snow is in the forecast, tents that have steep walls and very little top surface area (i.e., no large surfaces that will easily collect snow) are best.
-I have seen hikers use 3-season tents in most of the conditions I have used my 4-season tent.
-The greatest limitation of the 3-season tent in winter conditions is wind protection and spindrift (snow getting through mosquito netting).
+Whatever you use, if snow is in the forecast, tents that have steep walls and very little top surface area are best.
+That is, avoid tents that have large top surfaces that will easily collect snow.
+I have seen hikers use 3-season tents in most of the conditions where I have used my 4-season tent.
+The greatest limitation of the 3-season tent in winter conditions is wind protection and snowdrift (snow getting through mosquito netting).
 Even a light 5 mph breeze will carry snow into some 3-season tents.
 This can be mitigated by positioning the tent door away from the wind and building a snow wall around the fly edges.

 All the 4-season solo tents on the market today have some limitations.
 They are either single-wall construction causing interior condensation (if waterproof), or not waterproof (if breathable), not steep enough to shed snow well, or too heavy.
 Nevertheless, most of them are good enough to get you through average conditions.
 Many of these tents are in the 2–4 lbs range.